 That’s why it’s best to target people in different demographics, groups, locations, and more.
 It provides the product with the opportunity to grow exponentially.

-Developing a Great Product Development Strategy
+Creating a Great Product Development Strategy

 Your product strategy is largely contingent on your product development strategy.
 You need the latter for the former.
 It’s also how product managers, product marketing managers, the product team, and the marketing team can do their jobs more effectively.